MLS A to Z at the U

 • EMAIL ACCOUNT

-After matriculation in mid-July, you will receive an email from the University of Miami Information Technology (UMIT) department with the subject line "Action Required: Log in to Your University of Miami Email."
-This message will include the instructions for accessing your UM email account.
+After matriculation in mid-July, you will receive an email from the University of Miami Information Technology (UMIT) department with the subject line “Action Required: Log in to Your University of Miami Email.”
+This message will include instructions for accessing your UM email account.
 If you would like to update your email alias to an easy-to-remember email address (such as your name) or if you were previously affiliated with UM and want to add law.miami.edu to your email address, please submit a request through UMIT's Service Portal.

 Contact UMIT at 305-284-6565 if you need further assistance.